 Making Your House Accessible

-Disability and old age often lead to the need to create an accessible house.
-Many senior citizens try to retain their independence for as long as possible.
-Adding ramps, handrails, grab bars, etc. throughout the home, not only helps improve accessibility but also reduces the risk of falling.
+Disability can effect anyone at any time, and many people struggle later in life due to old age, which often leads to the need in creating an accessible hazard free home.
+Many senior citizens try to retain their independence by staying at home for as long as possible by adding ramps, handrails, grab bars, etc. throughout their home to improve accessibility and reduce the risk of falling.

-In your own home you're not necessarily limited to the government standards set aside for public buildings, but you may need to acquire the services of architects and builders who specialize in accessibility.
+In your own home you're not necessarily limited to the government standards set aside for public buildings, but these regulations are put in place for your own safety and before making these types of adaptions to your home, you should acquire the services of Universal Access Consultants and builders who specialize in accessibility, to make sure that any adaptions done will assist you as much as possible.
 You may also require plans or permits for the adaptions that you want to make.

 - Gates, Doors & Doorways

 Depending on the design of your home, your type of wheelchair, and your physical abilities, ramps can take on different sizes and shapes.
 Various size ramps can be purpose built out of wood, cement or metal, while a variety small 1 or 2 step Pre Manufactured Ramps made out of rubber or metal are available to purchase from various companies in South Africa, these include small thresh hold Ramps to get you over that half a step, as well as slightly longer Ramps to get you over a full step.
 Visit our "Hoists, Lifts, Ramps & Transferring Aids - Pre Manufactured Small Ramps section" to find out more about these types of ramps and the companies that sell them.